-As you all know jigsaws manly are used for cutting curves and other funny irregular shapes.
+As you all know, jigsaws are mainly used for cutting curves and other funny irregular shapes.
 What about cutting straight lines?
-You usually would use a circular saw or table saw but what if you only got a jigsaw?
+You usually would use a circular saw or table saw, but what if you only got a jigsaw?

-The short answer is a good quality blades.
-The long one it depends mainly on the project and type(hardness) of wood you’re cutting.
-The material they’re made of and TPI play an important role here as well as a size/width.
+The short answer is good-quality blades.
+The long one is it depends mainly on the project and type(hardness) of wood you’re cutting.
+The material they’re made of and TPI plays an important role here, as well as size/width.

-They tend to be more rigid and if you want a smooth cut go for blades with higher TPI(more teeth).
-The thickness of the material being cut is important as well so choose a blade that is long enough to complete the task.
+They tend to be more rigid, and if you want a smooth straight-line cut, go for blades with higher TPI(more teeth).
+The thickness of the material being cut is important as well, so choose a blade that is long enough to complete the task.

-Bosch has a great choice of blades for this purpose and you can check T101BF blade out on Amazon here.
+Bosch has a great choice of blades for this purpose, and you can check the T101BF blade out on Amazon here.

 The first step is to assemble all the required tools for the job.
-You will need a marker (pencil or chalk), a measuring tape, set square and a ruler to make perfectly straight lines, clamps to keep the wooden plank in place, and last but most importantly, a jigsaw and set of good quality jigsaw blades.
+You will need a marker (pencil or chalk), a measuring tape, a set square, and a ruler to cut perfectly straight lines.
+Clamps to keep the wooden plank in place, and last but most importantly, a jigsaw and set of good quality jigsaw blades.

 #1.
 Mark the wood

-No matter you are an expert or a novice, marking the wood for the cuts is the best practice.
-This way you make sure you get precise results.
-So, before you start cutting, mark the wood with a square and for long cuts a ruler and a pencil.
+No matter whether you are an expert or a novice, marking the wood for the cuts is the best practice.
+This way, you make sure you get precise results.
+So, before you start cutting, mark the wood with a square, and for long straight cuts, use a ruler and a pencil.

-You can put marks randomly (leaving spaces in between) but for beginners, I recommend marking the entire line for easy cutting.
-Or you can clamp a combination square, ruler, or any guide to the workpiece and guide the shoe along it.
+You can put marks randomly (leaving spaces in between), but for beginners, I recommend marking the entire line for easy cutting.
+Or you can clamp a combination square, ruler, or any guide to the workpiece and guide the shoe along with it.

 #2.
 A few words about cutting the wood

-Cutting long pieces can be tricky so my piece of advice for long rip cuts is, use a table/circular saw or if you haven’t got one get the piece cut at the store.
+Cutting long pieces can be tricky, so my piece of advice for long rip cuts is to use a table/circular saw, or if you haven’t got one, get the piece cut at the store.

 That’s it.
-Now you know how to use a jigsaw to cut a straight line.
+Now you know how to cut a straight line with a jigsaw.
 It’s pretty straightforward, isn’t it?
-In a quick summary you’ll have to :
+In a quick summary, you’ll have to :

 - Have a good jigsaw with guide bearings